Automatically Score Tissue Images Like a Pathologist by Transfer Learning: Methods

 \subsection{Random Forests}

-Random Forests (RF) \cite{RF} is used as the classification engine for our TMA image scoring algorithm.
-RF is an ensemble of decision trees, and each tree is grown by progressively splitting the data.
-At each node split, RF randomly samples a number, $mtry$, of features and selects one leading to a best partition of that node, according to some criterion.
+RF is used as the classification engine for our TMA image scoring algorithm.
+RF is an ensemble of decision trees, and each tree is grown by recursively splitting the data.
+At each node split, RF randomly samples a number of features (called number of tries) and selects one leading to their best partition of that node, according to some criterion.
 Each tree progressively narrows down the decision for an instance.
-The node split keeps on going until there is only one point in the node (for classification).
-The final decision given by RF is a majority vote on each of the class labels, according to the number of votes an instance gets from individual trees. \\ \\ Many studies have reported the excellent performance of RF \cite{RF,caruanaKY2008}.
+The node split continues until there is only one point in the node (for classification) or when the node is pure (i.e., all the points in the node have the same label).
+At classification, an instance receives a vote on its class label from each tree in RF, and the final decision given by RF is a majority vote on the class labels, according to the number of votes that each label gets from all trees. \\ \\ Many studies have reported excellent performances of RF \cite{RF,caruanaKY2008}.
 For TMA image classification, previous studies \cite{HolmesKapelner2009, TACOMA} also show that RF outperforms competitors like SVM \cite{SVM} or boosting \cite{FreundSchapire1996}.
-Compared to its competitors, RF scales well on some main challenges in TMA image score, including high dimensionality and label noise, because of its strong feature selection ability and ensemble nature.
-RF is easy to use with very few tuning parameters---often one just need to set the number of trees and the {\it mtry} parameter.
+Compared to its competitors, RF scales well against some main challenges in TMA image scoring, including high dimensionality and label noise, thanks to its strong feature selection ability and ensemble nature.
+RF is easy to use with very few tuning parameters---often one just need to set the number of trees and the number of tries at each node split.